ocbwoy3/rem/README.md

 For an easier setup process, run `npm run setup`.

 However if you plan on hosting it, I recommend you to use cloudflared to allow external connections (If you don't have port forwarding).
-You must also specify `RootURL` in `config.json`, however DO NOT append `/xrpc` to the URL, so it's something like `https://df721e.us-east.host.ocbwoy3.dev`.
+You must also specify `RootURL` in `config.json`, however DO NOT append `/xrpc` to the URL, so it's something like `https://df721e.us-east.host.ocbwoy3.dev`

+## How to setup Handles